How many ways are there to study the Bible? You would think the answer would be straightforward, but it’s not.

 A Bible concordance lists words in alphabetical order along with where in the Bible you can find that word or variations of that specific word.

 - Choose a Topic/Theme

 - Look up the topic/theme in your concordance.

 - Write what each verse has to say about the topic.

 - Summarize your findings.

-A few themes you could look up are: Attributes of God, salvation, attributes of God, promises in the Bible.
+A few themes you could look up are Attributes of God, salvation, the Holy Spirit, and promises in the Bible.

 5. Verse Bible Study